barry-waldbaum-rl/reat-vm-setup/README.md

 You're finished creating the base VM minus a DNS server.
 Now it's time to configure the DNS server and test your configuration.
 This may change over time so it's good to save your work in a GCP image so you don't have to do these steps again.

-13. Create a snapshot from the VM called 'rat-no-dns'.
+13. Create a snapshot from the VM called 'admin-training-step-1'.

-14. Create an image from the snapshot called 'rat-no-dns'.
+14. Create an image from the snapshot called 'admin-training-step-1'.

+# Admin Training VM Setup - Step 2

 This image has the following on it:
 - Docker network 'rlabs'
 - Docker images 'console/vnc' and 're-vnc'
 - No Docker containers running yet.

-15. Create a new VM called 'rat-dns' from the image 'rat-no-dns' with the following startup script.
-This starts the VNC container so you can sign in to the desktop and configure the DNS server with its WebMin UI.
+15. Create a new VM called 'admin-training-step-2' from image 'admin-training-step-1'.

+It has the following startup script.
+It starts as a vanilla VNC container with no admin training layout.
+From here, you sign in to the desktop and configure the vanilla DNS server using Bind's WebMin UI.

-NOTE: There seems to be two different sets of 'awk' commands that work on GCP instances these days.
+NOTE: GCP sometimes spins up VMs with different NIC output.
+Each requires a slightly different 'awk' filter.

-Here's the original script with one 'awk' command that still works.
+Here's the original filter that still works.

 ```bash
 docker run --name controller  -d -e INT_IP=`/sbin/ifconfig | grep -A 1 ens4 | grep inet | awk -F ' ' '{ print $2 }'`  -e VNC_PW=trainee! --net rlabs --hostname controller.rlabs.org --ip 172.18.0.2 -p 80:6901  re-vnc
 ```

-Here's the newer one with two 'awk' commands that works on newer and larger VMs.
+Here's the newer one with a second 'awk' filter.

 ```bash
 docker run --name controller -d -e INT_IP=`/sbin/ifconfig | grep -A 1 ens4 | grep inet | awk -F : '{ print $2 }' | awk -F ' ' '{ print $1}'` -e VNC_PW=trainee! --net rlabs --hostname controller --ip 172.18.0.2  -p 80:6901  re-vnc
 ```

-There are two ways to access the VM at this point and you'll use them both for different reasons.
-First, you'll use the VNC desktop to start and configure the DNS server running in a container.
-Second, you'll SSH to VM from GCP console to save the modified DNS container and push it up to GCR (Google Container Registry).
-It helps to save our DNS configuration work and make it available to everyone is RedisLabs so others can reconfigure the lab environment if they need to.
+You'll use VNC desktop to configure DNS.

+And you'll SSH to the VM from GCP to save the DNS container and push it up to GCR.

+This makes it easy to modify DNS later if you need to.

+To use VNC desktop:

+16. Get the VMs public IP from GCP console

-16. Point your laptop browser to the VM's public IP on port 80.
-You can get the public IP from GCP admin console.
+17. Point your laptop browser to the IP

 17. Sign in to VNC desktop with password 'trainee!'.

 18. Open a terminal shell window.

-This puts you in a shell running in the VNC container.
-It's on the 'rlabs' Docker network and cannot start and stop other containers on the network.
-For that, you need to SSH back down to base VM as the 'trainee' user.
-This user has sudo permissions to manage containers on the Docker network.
-You need to start the default, empty DNS Bind server in a container running on the Docker network.

-19. Run the following command to make sure the VMs internal IP address got set properly.
+19. Run the following command to make sure the VMs internal IP is set and available.
+If not, start another VM with the other 'awk' filter.

 ```bash
 echo $INT_IP